-Keep in mind, it’s not uncommon or unheard of to drive another person’s vehicle.
+Remember, it’s not uncommon or unheard of to drive another person’s vehicle.
 But what are the implications of failing to obtain non-owner insurance?
 Do you even have non-owner car insurance?
 If you have non-owner insurance, how do you approach this insurance company?
 What if you have property damage?

-Below, Los Angeles car accident attorney, Michael Ehline explains everything you must know about your liability policy and obtaining ancillary automobile insurance coverages from insurance companies.
+Below, Los Angeles car accident attorney Michael Ehline explains everything you must know about your liability policy and obtaining ancillary automobile insurance coverages from insurance companies.

 Addressing costs, each state has differing coverage and prices.
-California tends to have higher premiums than a state like Colorado, but is less pricey than states like Alabama, Connecticut, or Arizona.
-Let’s find out if the insurance follows the car or the driver and what kind of insurance coverage can one expect.
+California tends to have higher premiums than a state like Colorado but is less pricey than states like Alabama, Connecticut, or Arizona.
+Let’s find out if the insurance follows the car or the driver and what kind of insurance coverage one can expect.

-Although you might get different car insurance coverages that follow you or the car, (SR 22 differs from uninsured motorist insurance, or other non owner car insurance, for example) the extent of the car insurance without a car coverage and whether you can get it depends on the following:
+Although you might get different car insurance coverages that follow you or the car (SR 22 differs from uninsured motorist insurance or other non-owner car insurance, for example), the extent of the car insurance without a car coverage and whether you can get it depends on the following:

-When someone like your relative or a friend or someone whose name is not on your insurance policy borrows your car, it can complicate things.
+When someone like your relative, a friend, or someone whose name is not on your insurance policy borrows your car, it can complicate things.
 The liability coverage will only extend to them if they have your consent or permission to drive your vehicle.

 Here are a few situations where drivers not on your policy can receive coverage:

-There are situations where the liability coverage does not extend to others under your car insurance policy and these are:
+There are situations where the liability coverage does not extend to others under your car insurance policy, and these are:

 Drivers Excluded from Your Policy List

-Commercial Purposes and Non Owner Insurance
+Commercial Purposes and Non-Owner Insurance

-Your car insurance policy provides liability coverage for non commercial activities.
+Your car insurance policy provides liability coverage for non-commercial activities.
 Commercial activity requires separate car insurance from most insurance companies under varying state laws.

-If you’re using your car to deliver pizzas and accepting credit cards (if you work at a pizza place), or using ride-hailing apps to make a little side income with Uber eats, or driving someone for Lyft, any incident that occurs during this type of use, will afford you any collision coverage and may impact your overall personal injury protection.
+If you’re using your car to deliver pizzas and accepting credit cards (if you work at a pizza place) or using ride-hailing apps to make a little side income with Uber eats or driving someone for Lyft, any incident that occurs during this type of use will afford you any collision coverage and may impact your overall personal injury protection.